 Capital requirements: Deutsche Bank is required to maintain increased capital and bail-inable debt (debt that can be bailed-in resolution) and abide by tightened liquidity requirements.
 These requirements may significantly affect Deutsche Bank's business model, financial condition and results of operations, as well as the competitive environment generally.
-Any perceptions in the market that Deutsche Bank should maintain capital or liquidity requirements with an adequate buffer, or that Deutsche Bank should maintain capital or liquidity in excess of these requirements, or any other failure to meet these requirements, could intensify the effect of these factors on the business model and results of Deutsche Bank.
+Any perceptions in the market that Deutsche Bank may be unable to meet its capital or liquidity requirements with an adequate buffer, or that Deutsche Bank should maintain capital or liquidity in excess of these requirements, or any other failure to meet these requirements, could intensify the effect of these factors on the business model and results of Deutsche Bank.